tfeb/tfeb-lisp-tools/README.md

 Which means you can write small programs which rely on Quicklisp to fetch and load things without either an ASDF system definition, or a bunch of explicit `eval-when`s in the sources to load things at compile time.
 In fact it is pretty much possible to use `needs` to informally define systems without a central system definition, even when those systems have dependencies on Quicklisp or other systems.

+### Deficiencies
+There are no docstrings for anything: there should at least be brief ones.
+There are no error or warning conditions defined which there should be.
+Wrappers are not documented.

 ### Notes
 `require-module` does quite a lot of processing of pathnames.
 It is all intended to be portable but it also turns out to explore some of the boundaries of what implementations support.
 As an example, SBCL can't currently deal with making partly-wild pathnames, so in SBCL you often need to provide stringy logical pathnames in configurations[^9].